Red-Teaming Claude Opus and ChatGPT-based Security Advisors for Trusted Execution Environments: Background

 \heading{Trusted Execution Environments (TEEs).} A Trusted Execution Environment (TEE) is a hardware-supported isolation mechanism intended to protect the confidentiality and integrity of selected computations even when privileged software (e.g., the OS or hypervisor) is untrusted \cite{costan2016sgx,pinto2019trustzone}.
 Conceptually, TEEs create a protected execution boundary that shields code and data from direct inspection or tampering by other software on the platform.
-In practice, however, TEEs do not provide a universal ``hardware makes it safe'' guarantee: their security depends on precise threat assumptions (e.g., physical access, privileged adversaries, side channels in scope), correct enclave/secure-world lifecycle management, and secure integration with the surrounding system \cite{costan2016sgx,pinto2019trustzone}.

-\heading{Arm \trustzone{}.} \trustzone{} enforces a hardware-backed partition between the \emph{Normal World} and the \emph{Secure World}, with a secure monitor mediating transitions (\eg{} via secure monitor calls) and controlling access to memory regions, peripherals, and interrupts \cite{pinto2019trustzone,azab2014hypervision}.
-The secure world typically hosts a small trusted computing base (TCB) implementing critical services such as key storage, secure UI, authentication, or payment primitives.
-A key security assumption is that secure-world code is significantly smaller and more trustworthy than the rich OS stack in the normal world, yet in practice, secure-world complexity and vendor-specific trustlets can still expand the TCB.

-\heading{Intel \sgx{}.} \sgx{} introduces \emph{enclaves}, isolated execution containers whose code and data are intended to remain confidential and tamper-resistant even under a compromised OS and hypervisor \cite{costan2016sgx}.
-Enclave memory is managed through enclave-specific page structures and metadata, and enclaves can produce measurements used for remote attestation.
-Correct system design requires careful reasoning about entry/exit transitions, enclave memory management, side-channel exposure, and attestation semantics (\eg what is and is not guaranteed).
+In practice, however, TEEs do not provide a universal ``hardware makes it safe'' guarantee: their security depends on precise threat assumptions (e.g., physical access, privileged adversaries, side channels in scope), correct enclave/secure-world lifecycle management, and secure integration with the surrounding system. \trustzone{} enforces a hardware-backed partition between the \emph{Normal World} and the \emph{Secure World}, with a secure monitor mediating transitions (\eg{} via secure monitor calls) and controlling access to memory regions, peripherals, and interrupts \cite{pinto2019trustzone,azab2014hypervision}. \sgx{} introduces \emph{enclaves}, isolated execution containers whose code and data are intended to remain confidential and tamper-resistant even under a compromised OS and hypervisor \cite{costan2016sgx}.